 While most pour-over brewers use a cone shape that allows water to flow quickly through the center, the Kalita Wave's flat-bottom bed and wavy paper filter slow the process slightly and promote even extraction.
 The unique wave-shaped filter also creates a small air gap between the filter and the brewer wall, helping retain heat throughout the brew.

-The result is a smoother, more consistent cup that maintains its ideal temperature from start to finish and is less sensitive to pouring technique.
+The result is a smoother, more consistent cup that maintains its ideal temperature from start to finish and is less sensitive to pouring technique than cone-shaped brewers like the Hario V60.

 What You'll Need